-Sharing chocolate chip strawberry scones today that are perfect for all occasions!
+These strawberry scones are perfect for all occasions with strawberries and chocolate chips in each bite!
 Brunch entertaining, baby showers, bridal showers, bake sales, Holidays, weekend entertaining…so many reasons to make and serve scones!

 Strawberry Scones